Anti-Semite and Jew: Bad faith

-The Democrat and the Jew
+The democrat and the Jew

+In his essay Anti-Semite and Jew, Jean-Paul Sartre explores the relationship between the Jew, the anti-Semite, and the democrat.
 Sartre characterizes the Democrat as the believer in Enlightenment reason and the natural equality of man.
 But by insisting on universal rights of humanity while denying the Jew his identity as a Jew, the democrat is blind to the true effects of anti-Semitism.
 While the anti-Semite creates the Jew to destroy him, the democrat negates the Jew to pretend the problem of anti-Semitism does not exist.

 Jewishness and antisemitism

 In the final section of Anti-Semite and Jew, Sartre turns to consider the Jew.
 First he goes through the various ways in which the term or identity "Jew" has been defined.
 One by one he proves to his own satisfaction why each is fatally flawed.
 Then he borrows from his existentialist and phenomenological philosophy to define a Jew as a person that others look at and say, "look, he/she is a Jew".
-Just as a chair is a chair by virtue of our considering it a chair so a Jew is a person whom others consider to be a Jew.
+Just as a chair is a chair by virtue of our considering it a chair, so is a Jew a person whom others consider to be a Jew.
 Therefore, a Jew's Jewishness exists only to the extent they are considered Jewish by those around them.

-Response and criticism
+Critical response

 David Nirenberg faults Sartre for his inability to "let go of the conviction that in a more perfect world the particularities of Judaism would vanish into one universal French identity—and this at a time when, in the not-yet-liberated East, Jews were still being liquidated in the name of a competing program for the improvement of society".